owncloud/docs/docs/what-is-asciidoc.md

 To contribute to the documentation, you're only going to need 3 things; these are:

 1. A text editor with AsciiDoc syntax support available.
-2. Antora's build tools.
+2. An AsciiDoc previewer.
-3. The AsciiDoc Quick Syntax Guide.
+3. AsciiDoc documentation

 Let's step through each one.